captionpoint/CaptionPoint-Server/public/will.md

 ---
 ## JOHN:
 *Some* of them.
+---
+## JOHN:
-And not all the rights and not the funding and not the— the time and the knowledge, and—
+And not all the rights and not the funding and not the—
+---
+## JOHN:
+the time and the knowledge, and—
+---
+## JOHN:
-We don’t know what we’re doing, and even if we did it would still be mostly insane to try.
+We don’t know what we’re doing, and even if we did,
+---
+## JOHN:
+it would still be mostly insane to try.
 ---
 ## REBECCA:
 He’ll do it.